Investors' Lounge

 Data based on first hand research analysis from 8 analysts

-High-end rental properties are increasingly difficult to fill.
-While popular among expatriates, many units remain under-occupied, putting downward pressure on yields.
-If vacancies persist, property values could face a ripple effect.
+High-end rental properties are increasingly difficult to fill as well.
+While expatriates drive some demand, many units sit under-occupied for long stretches, putting quiet downward pressure on yields.
+If vacancy rates keep climbing, property values could feel the ripple effect sooner than the headline prices suggest.

 Charting a Sustainable Future